 Credit risk management in 2014 was carried out by the "Lending" Directorate and was monitored simultaneously by the Executive Director and the Board of Directors.
+Credit risk management in subsidiary company FSUDS was carried out by "Lending" expert and and was monitored simultaneously by the Executive Director and the Board of Directors.

 The credit risk management function is to ensure the implementation of an appropriate investment policy in respect of the funds available and respectively, the compliance of this policy with the related procedures and controls for current monitoring of the respective loan, deposit or receivable.